 When a sales order is posted, the customer's account, the general ledger, and the item ledger entries are updated.

 For each sales order, a sales entry is created in the G/L Entry table.
 An entry is also created in the customer's account in the Cust.
 Ledger Entry table and a general ledger entry is created in the relevant receivables account.
-In addition, posting the order may result in a GST entry and a general ledger entry for the discount amount.
-Whether an entry for the discount is posted depends on the contents of the Discount Posting field in the Sales & Receivables Setup window.
+In addition, posting the order may result in a VAT entry and a general ledger entry for the discount amount.
+Whether an entry for the discount is posted depends on the contents of the Discount Posting field on the Sales & Receivables Setup page.

 For each sales order line, an item ledger entry will be created in the Item Ledger Entry table (if the sales lines contain item numbers) or a general ledger entry will be created in the G/L Entry table (if the sales lines contain a general ledger account).
 In addition to this, sales orders are always recorded in the Sales Shipment Header and Sales Invoice Header tables.

 When you post an order, you can create both a shipment and an invoice.
 These can be done at the same time or independently.
 You can also create a partial shipment and a partial invoice by completing the Qty. to Ship and Qty. to Invoice fields on the individual sales order lines before you post.
 Note that you cannot create an invoice for something that is not shipped.
 That is, before you can invoice, you must have recorded a shipment, or you must choose to ship and invoice at the same time.